BedrockStreaming/prescaling-exporter/README.md

 ## Metrics

-The metrics are exposed with the endpoint
+The metrics are exposed on `/metrics` endpoint.

-/metrics

 # Build
 ## Golang utils